The Gift of Intellect

 – Tom Robbins

-If the process of formulating a question at any point feels heady, stop.
 It is not about going looking for questions.
 Questions that need to be asked will come to you.
 They might not come in a concise format at first.
-In the Formulating Questions thread, you have some guidelines that will help you simplify them if this is the case.
-Now and then people new to BreakThrough--usually only before they have much personal experience of it--describe BreakThrough as "Way too intellectual" or "Very heady."
+If the process of formulating a question at any point feels heady, stop.
+Now and then people new to the IBA's BreakThrough work--usually only before they have much personal experience of it--describe BreakThrough as "Way too intellectual" or "Very heady."

 BreakThrough's primary, practical focus is to sharpen the intellect.
 Because 'intellect' is often used as a derogatory term it occurs to me to talk here about my understanding, in part, of this concept.